Spend Halloween lurking in the shadows of L.A’s most festive neighborhoods of 2019!

 Walden Drive, Beverly Hills

 The famous “Witch House” lives on this popular Halloween destination in the 90210, leading Angelenos to return year after year.
-The homeowner Michael Libow has been participating in the festivities for decades and even hands out custom labeled candy bars.
-While you’re in town, don’t forget to stroll along the street to see how other residents mark their territory for the holiday.
+The homeowner Michael Libow has been participating in the festivities for decades and would normally hand out custom labeled candy bars.

 Saloma Avenue, Van Nuys

 Expect to see tons of spirited yard displays, inflated monsters, lite jack-o-lanterns, and ghostly projections in this decked-out slice of suburbia.
-Those looking to be surrounded by all things Halloween migrate to this festive street for a reason – guests tend to have their fun navigating through the collection of neighboorhood-made mazes like “Spooky Saloma” and “VanOaks Cemetery!”
+Those looking to be surrounded by all things Halloween migrate to this festive street for a reason – in previous years, guests would be seen navigating the collection of neighborhood-made mazes like “Spooky Saloma” and “VanOaks Cemetery!”